TheBrightSparkDev/MakeWebWork/README.md

 ## Story 5<a name="story_5_testing"></a>
 A user should be able to get a rough quote from the site before contacting us if that's what they wish to do.

-In order to test this functionality
+To test this functionality

-- From the homepage go to contact us
+- From the homepage go to Contact us
 - At the top of the page there is a button to get a quote
 <img src="static/Readme/Quotelink.PNG" alt="Image showing the get a quote link" width="100%">
 - Select the build and buy option
 <img src="static/Readme/Quoteoptions.PNG" alt="Image showing the build and bye link" width="100%">
 - Select the subscription option
 <img src="static/Readme/Quotebuildandbyeoptions.PNG" alt="Image showing the subscription link" width="100%">
-- Changing any of the amount on this page will increase the total cost
+- Changing any of the amounts on this page will increase the total cost
 <img src="static/Readme/Quotebuildandbyesubpricecalculator.PNG" alt="Image showing the price calculator page" width="100%">

 ## Story 6 <a name="story_6_testing"></a>
 A user should be able to use many of the features that will be available in the designer as smart features.
 Things like journeys, animations, selection forms, selection information pages, and many more.

-Journeys is testable by accessing the get a quote section of the website.
+Journeys are testable by accessing the get a quote section of the website.
 This is a javascript file that handles the transitions cleverly
-- From the homepage go to the contact us tab
+- From the homepage go to the Contact Us tab
-- Then choose the get a quote link
+- Then choose the Get a Quote link
 <img src="static/Readme/Quotelink.PNG" alt="Image showing the get a quote link" width="100%">
 - Clicking the various options is how you identify if the system is working it should either animate left or right depending on the direction of travel.
 <img src="static/Readme/Quoteoptions.PNG" alt="Image showing the build and bye link" width="100%">

-Selection forms is testable by accessing the personalised information section of the website its a javascript file that handles the size of the selection and displaying the relevant information
+Selection forms are testable by accessing the personalized information section of the website is a javascript file that handles the size of the selection and displays the relevant information
-- From the homepage go to the contact us tab
+- From the homepage go to the Contact Us tab
-- Then choose the personalised information link
+- Then choose the personalized information link
 - Clicking the various options and then submitting will display more detailed info about the various options and if relevant for example price will display a get a quote link
 <img src="static/Readme/Selection.PNG" alt="Image showing the selection.js file in action on a webpage" width="100%">

- Animations is testable by scrolling on any of the main homepages.
+ Animations are testable by scrolling on any of the main home pages.
 The easiest one to identify is the homepage.
  - Navigate to the homepage and scroll down
  - If the circles move onto the screen then the animation javacript file is working correctly.

- Selection forms is another smart feature accessible via the Contact Us page
+ Selection forms are another smart feature accessible via the Contact Us page
  - From the homepage select the Contact Us tab
  - Click on relevant options press submit and you will be presented with relevant questions based on your selection.
  <img src="static/Readme/Contactus.PNG" alt="Image showing the contact us options" width="100%">